Black Country

 Emergency services related deaths (2019 onwards)

-Concerns summary Paramedics failed to correctly interpret an abnormal ECG and lacked fundamental knowledge of key indicators, despite auto-diagnostic warnings.
+Concerns summary (AI summary) Paramedics failed to correctly interpret an abnormal ECG and lacked fundamental knowledge of key indicators, despite auto-diagnostic warnings.
 Inadequate qualitative training assessment and lack of post-incident training pose a significant patient safety risk.

 Rita Flynn